asherber/MailmanSharp/README.md

 * All Mailman settings are available as object properties
 * Bulk subscribe/unsubscribe
 * Change settings for individual members, or groups of members
-* Save or load list configuration from JSON
+* Save or load list configuration using JSON

 ## Sample Code
 ```csharp